sumitsarkar/FeedAggregator/server/feedParser/README.md

 	b.
 If the `pubDate` differs, move to next step.
 4. Get the items.
 Match items with existing items if any.
 If `date` property varies, overwrite the existing articles with the new articles.
 Else move on.

+Alternative:

+Instead of pushing everything into the job queue, let's just move the first call to adding of a new feed to and asynchronous job.
+And let the user subscribe to the meta add and article collection.
+That would make things simpler.
+But do run a headless worker in the background to schedule feed updates.

+UserSubscriptions:
+{
+	_id:
+	userId:
+	feedId: []
+}

 Feed:
 {